Jira Sync Integration

 Do tasks show up automatically?

-Yes — Jira tasks appear on your timeline as memories, ready to log.
+Yes — Jira issues appear on your timeline as memories, ready to log.

 What if hours fail to sync back?